MicrosoftDocs/dynamics-365-fraud-protection/content/device-fingerprinting.md

   ```

 Once this script is set up and client-side integration is enabled, the fingerprinting response is returned as an encrypted payload in the client's browser.
 You still have to pass the payload to your server to decrypt it and use the response.
 We don't expect you to call the external call to get the encryption key that you host for decrypting the payload.
 You should store and access the key in the same secure way you get and manage other secrets used on your server.

-Once you set up a device fingerprinting assessment with client-side integration, you're also able to call standard Fraud Protection server-to-server APIs to retrieve the fingerprinting intelligence.

 ## Enable fingerprinting on a mobile app